rmarting/rmarting/README.md

 Nice to meet you :blush: !!!

-I’m Roman Martin, an IT professional with almost twenty years of experience in the software development industry.
+I’m Roman Martin, an IT professional 💻 with almost twenty years of experience 👴 in the software development industry.
-Highly qualified and experienced professional specialized in the areas of integration, modernization and migration of applications towards Open Source software.
+Highly qualified and experienced professional specialized in the areas of integration, modernization and migration of applications towards Open Source software and platforms.

-Currently I am working as Principal Architect at EMEA Solutions and Technology Practice in the Red Hat Professional Services helping our customers to achieve their goals.
+Currently I am working as Principal Architect at EMEA Solutions and Technology Practice in the Red Hat Services helping our customers to achieve their goals.
 Focused in technical designing, providing reference architectures, executing proof of concepts, performance enhancements, writing technical documentation, giving workshops, reviewing automation's, processes ...